Middle Pleistocene

 The Chibanian stratum, which dates back to the Chiba period, is located along the Yoro River in Ichihara City, Chiba Prefecture.
 At the bottom left is a golden spike that marks the boundary between eras.
 The color-coded stakes on the right mark the boundaries of geological formations, indicating that the Earth's magnetic field was reversing.

-The Middle Pleistocene, also known by its ICS official name of Chibanian, is an age in the international geologic timescale or a stage in chronostratigraphy, being a division of the Pleistocene Epoch within the ongoing Quaternary Period.
+The Middle Pleistocene is a subseries of the Pleistocene Epoch in the international geologic timescale.
+It is equivalent in time to the Chibanian stage.
 The Chibanian name was officially ratified in January 2020.
 It is currently estimated to span the time between 0.7741 Ma (774,100 years ago) and 0.129 Ma (129,000 years ago), also expressed as 774.1–129 ka.
 It includes the transition in palaeoanthropology from the Lower to the Middle Paleolithic over 300 ka.

 The Chibanian is preceded by the Calabrian and succeeded by the Late Pleistocene.
 The beginning of the Chibanian is the Brunhes–Matuyama reversal, when the Earth's magnetic field last underwent reversal.
 Its end roughly coincides with the termination of the Penultimate Glacial Period and the onset of the Last Interglacial period (corresponding to the beginning of Marine Isotope Stage 5).

-The term Middle Pleistocene was in use as a provisional or "quasi-formal" designation by the International Union of Geological Sciences (IUGS).
+The term Middle Pleistocene was in use as a provisional or "quasi-formal" designation by the International Union of Geological Sciences (IUGS), and is now used as a formal subseries.
 While the three lowest ages of the Pleistocene, the Gelasian, Calabrian and Chibanian have been officially defined, the Late Pleistocene has yet to be formally defined.

 Definition process

 The International Union of Geological Sciences (IUGS) had previously proposed replacement of the Middle Pleistocene by an Ionian Age based on strata found in Italy.
-In November 2017, however, the Chibanian (based on strata at a site in Chiba Prefecture, Japan) replaced the Ionian as the Subcommission on Quaternary Stratigraphy's preferred GSSP proposal for the age that should replace the Middle Pleistocene sub-epoch.
+In November 2017, however, the Chibanian (based on strata at a site in Chiba Prefecture, Japan) replaced the Ionian as the Subcommission on Quaternary Stratigraphy's preferred GSSP proposal for the stage/age name of the Middle Pleistocene subseries.
 The "Chibanian" name was ratified by the IUGS in January 2020.